dstroot/blog-next/_posts/2021-07-22-perfect-software.md

 ### Engineering Software is nothing like engineering a building

-When an engineer designs a bridge, they begin with the load the bridge is intended to bear, and they calculate the various stresses caused wind, earthquakes, etc. As they choose materials to construct the bridge they have the oportunity to open a "strength of materials" book and look up a material's properties, including its ability to withstand an applied load without failure or plastic deformation.
+When an engineer designs a bridge, they begin with the load the bridge is intended to bear, and they calculate the various stresses caused wind, earthquakes, etc. As they choose materials to construct the bridge they have the oportunity to look up a material's properties in a "strength of materials" book, including its ability to withstand an applied load without failure or deformation.

 In mechanical engineering one usually deals with smooth functions.
 As the load increases the material width or thickness needed increases proportionally.
 A small error (usually) results in a small propensity for failure.

 At some point a safety factor will be introduced.
 In engineering, a factor of safety (FoS), expresses how much stronger a system is than it needs to be for an intended load.
-In a vast oversimplification, if we calcuate that a steel beam must be 12 inches wide, let's double it for safety purposes.
+In a vast oversimplification, if we calcuate that a steel beam must be 12 inches wide, let's double it just in case for safety purposes.

 Bridges (all structures really) are intentionally built much stronger than needed for normal usage to allow for small miscalculations, emergency situations, unexpected loads, misuse, or degradation (reliability).

 Engineers also design for lifespan.
-It's not discussed often but all structures, including bridges, are designed to eventually fail.
+It's not discussed often but all structures, including bridges, will eventually fail.

 > "We design these things to fail at some regularity because to do otherwise would require an over-investment of resources."

-### Software is Nothing Like This
+### Engineering Software is Nothing Like This

 Software meanwhile is discrete, a small error can result in a disproportionately large failure.
 One small typo in a 100,000 line program can cause it to fail catastrophically.
 Yes, even getting a thousandth of a percent of a program wrong could cause total failure.
 No bridge ever collapsed because the engineer got a thousandth of a percent of the building material’s properties wrong.
 In software development the margin of error is literally undefined behavior.

 Software engineers fly blind when it comes to materials.
 We can't consult a book that will tell us how "thick" our website must be to support 100,000 users.
-Not only that but we frequently design with no real concept what our loads will actually be.
-If we are creating a new website chances are the initial volumes will be an order of magnitude lower than we were told to expect, and if it becomes popular it will have an order of magnitude higher traffic than we designed.
+We also frequently design with no real concept what our loads will actually be.
+If we are creating a new website chances are the initial volumes will be an order of magnitude lower, or higher, than we were told to expect.
+If it becomes popular it will have another order of magnitude higher traffic than planned.

 Changing a blueprint in virtual space is nearly identical from changing the actual "building" itself & the cost is several orders of magnitude lower than it would be in physical space.
 Larger software projects are cheaper because we can build reusable components that have tests that ensure certain behaviors of the code & then we rerun them in various environments to make sure our assumptions still hold.
 We can also more easily simulate behavior in the real world before we actually ship to production.